vitaliiivanovspryker/neuron-ai/README.md

 ## Contributing

-We encourage you to contribute to the development of the Inspector bundle!
+We encourage you to contribute to the development of Neuron AI Framework!
 Please check out the [Contribution Guidelines](CONTRIBUTING.md) about how to proceed.
 Join us!

 ## LICENSE